-- The Dissertation Defense form should be signed by your Committee at the defense and returned to the Registrar's Office. - The student makes one copy for personal records and deposits one copy with the Sociology Department Administrator for department records. - An unsigned Signature Page should be included in the prefatory pages of the final, ready-for-publication dissertation.
-The sample template of the Signature Page is here.
+- The Dissertation Defense form should be signed by your Committee at the defense and returned to the Registrar's Office and GSAS. - The student makes one copy for personal records and deposits one copy with the Sociology Department Administrator for department records. - An Approval Page should be included in the prefatory pages of the final, ready-for-publication dissertation.
+The sample template of the Approval Page is here.